 One of the many risks climate change poses is uncertainty.
 AT&T seeks to better understand and address these uncertainties.
 We are engaged with internal and external experts to understand how we can best prepare for the risks and opportunities posed by climate change to make more informed business decisions.

 See our annual response to CDP for more about how our company manages climate change risks and opportunities.
+Our 2018 response has been prepared in line with the Task Force on Climate-related Financial Disclosure’s (TCFD) recommendations.
 Our issue briefs also contain information on how we manage the following climate-related topics:

 - Energy Management

 - Greenhouse Gas Emissions